Orientation-Aware Leg Movement Learning for Action-Driven Human Motion Prediction: Experiment

 \textbf{Qualitative Results.} We provide in Fig. \ref{fig:results_compare} some qualitative results of action-driven motion prediction for visual inspection.
-For BABEL, we can see that our method and WAT both yield correct target action category (Fig. \ref{fig:results_compare}(a,b)), yet WAT (a) triggers noticeable foot sliding (magenta box) to bridge the orientation gap between history and prediction.
+For BABEL, we can see that our method and WAT both yield correct target action \guPr{categories} (Fig. \ref{fig:results_compare}(a,b)), yet WAT (a) triggers noticeable foot sliding (magenta box) to bridge the orientation gap between history and prediction.
 By contrast, our method achieves natural transition with valid leg movements for smooth connection (b).
 Let us now focus on HumanAct12 and NTU RGB-D, which both contain different degrees of noise.
-It can be observed in (c,e) that WAT induces highly unstable motions such as body flipping, although they appear to follow the given action label.
+It can be observed in (c,e) that WAT induces highly unstable motions, such as body flipping, although they appear to follow the given action label.
 This is because the model learning is influenced too much by the noise within the training motion data.
-For our method, despite the fact that our AinB-VAE is trained on BABEL, it generalizes well on unseen datasets to produce natural transitions (d,f).
-Besides, the generation stability significantly outperforms WAT, which further explains the underlying reason why the FID score is higher than WAT in Tab. \ref{table3}.
-The above analysis confirms that our is capable of generating both more natural transition and accurate action-driven sequence to forecast coherent future motion, compared with the state of the art.
-We believe our strategy can also potentially benefit other relevant tasks, such as text-driven motion prediction. \textit{Refer to the supplementary mp4 file for animated samples, in which we also visualize the results of long-term motion generation that depicts the label sequence.}
+Our method, despite the fact that our AinB-VAE is trained on BABEL, generalizes well on unseen datasets to produce natural transitions (d,f).
+Besides, the generation stability significantly outperforms WAT, which further explains the underlying reason why the FID score is higher than \guPr{that for} WAT in Tab. \ref{table3}.
+The above analysis confirms that our method is capable of generating both more natural transition and accurate action-driven sequences to forecast coherent future motion, compared with the state of the art.
+We believe our strategy can also potentially benefit other relevant tasks, such as text-driven motion prediction.